greg-and-adam/python-geomark/README.rst

 This library supports all of the basic read functions from the Geomark API.

-Reponse results are returned as a bytes string.
+Response results are returned as a bytes string.
 It can be parsed using the appropriate library.

-The default format is 'json' which will return a json parsable byte string.
+The default format is 'json' which will return a JSON parsable byte string.
 When using the JSON format any geometries will be formatted as EWKT.